Interjet/easyJetform/README.md

-valid_url | The value of the field must be a valid URL (Strict mode) valid_url[true] | The value of the field must be a valid URL (Loose mode) valid_id_number | The value of the field must contain a valid id number
+valid_url | The value of the field must be a valid URL (Strict mode) valid_url[true] | The value of the field must be a valid URL (Loose mode) valid_id_number | The value of the field must contain a valid id number equals[selector] | The value of the field must be equal to another field's value

 ##### Validation example
 ```html